RESEARCH/

 This project draws on the spatialities, mobilities and materialities of urban air to examine the transforming relationships between air, humans, technologies, plants and particles from a transdisciplinary perspective.

 Since air pollution turned into a vital topic in the media, on urban agendas and in weather apps, people in cities like Paris and Delhi have started to adapt their behaviour to levels of particulate matter and nitrogen dioxide in the air.
 In addition, technological innovations promise to do their bit to mitigate the air crisis.
 In this research project, I focus on mobile air quality sensors and ambient air purifiers, which utilise plants’ filtering abilities.
-In this regard, nature has received an increasing and commodified role in urban environments in two means: clean air becomes an exclusive commodity, and plants serve as purifiers in biotechnological arrangements.
-I follow particles, technologies and discourses, use and experience sensors, purifiers and apps, explore spaces and talk with people to investigate the political dimensions of air, air quality and air technologies.
+In this regard, technonatures have received an increasing and commodified role in urban environments in two means: clean air becomes an exclusive commodity, and plants serve as purifiers in biotechnological arrangements.
+I follow particles, technologies and discourses, use and experience sensors, purifiers and apps, explore spaces and talk with people to investigate material, social and political dimensions of urban airs.
 Against this backdrop, I trace the renegotiation between people, technologies and nature to discuss matters of (more than human) breathability in urban contexts.